kanaria69/Mainecoco/README.md

-## Why did Dracula lie in the wrong coffin?
-He made a grave mistake.
+## Why did the worker get fired from the orange juice factory?
+Lack of concentration.